 About Campus Assessments

 What is a campus assessment?
-It is the next major step in planning changes to campuses and classrooms to align with the district’s educational specifications, which were finalized in 2019.
+It is the a major step in planning changes to campuses and classrooms to align them with the district’s educational specifications, which were finalized in 2019.
 The district hired architects to assess nine Santa Monica elementary and middle school campuses.
 The assessments include taking deep look into how our campuses currently operate, looking at how they match the ed specs; imagining a future campus that brings the site up to the goals of the ed specs and determining first projects to be allocated funds from Measure SMS.

 The assessments are also guided by the district's sustainability plan.

 Here's how the assessment and planning cycle works: